When it comes to cocktails, the situation dictates the drink. If you’re having a swanky steak dinner, then that’s a martini sort of meal.

 Watermelon Pitcher Margaritas RecipePrint

 Buy tequila that has been aged for two months and is marked "100% de agave.”
 Tequilas that aren’t labeled with this are usually cut with fermented cane juice, resulting in a lower quality tequila.
+(Check out our Tequila Guide for more info.)

 - Swap out tequila for mezcal, tequila’s smokier, wilder cousin.